-I am the founder and Principal Investigator of MaNGA, one of three programs in the current Sloan Digital Sky Survey (SDSS-IV).
-MaNGA stands for Mapping Nearby Galaxies at Apache Point Observatory and is obtaining resolved spectroscopy for an unprecedented 10,000 galaxies.
-MaNGA will study the life history of galaxies, providing clues about their early formation, maps characterizing their ongoing growth, and insight into the processes that eventually cause their star formation to "die out."
+I am the founder and Principal Investigator of MaNGA, one of three programs in the 4th Sloan Digital Sky Survey (SDSS-IV).
+MaNGA stands for Mappiang Nearby Galaxies at Apache Point Observatory and in Aug 2020 reached its goal of resolved spectroscopy for an unprecedented 10,000 galaxies.
+MaNGA has produced over 200 papers (as of 2020) on the life history of galaxies, providing clues about their early formation, maps of their ongoing growth, and insight into the processes that eventually cause their star formation to "die out."
 We have over 300 team members spanning more than 60 institutions around the world.

 a new era of High-precision with large-volume surveys

 Dark energy surveys are ushering in a new era of high-precision galaxy evolution where evolving populations can be tracked with vanishing statistical uncertainties.
 I am developing the observational and interpretative framework needed to exploit these large-volume data sets to answer questions like, how do galaxies grow?
 Do they assemble hierarchically like their dark matter halos?
 What drives transformations between evolving populations?

 The S82MGC is a uniformly processed set of data products comprising the largest-volume mass-complete sample of galaxies beyond z > 0.1 constructed to date (Bundy et al. 2015b).

 SuMIRe: Subaru's Hyper Surpime Cam and Prime Focus Spectrograph